I thought it was about time to revise and update the lists I first published in 2012 about the best way to use up small amounts of miles and points.

 - TOP-UP – You can credit car rentals from Sixt to Radisson Rewards

 - TOP-UP – Note that there is no Radisson Rewards UK credit card

 How to use up World of Hyatt points

 My preferred small Hyatt reward is the 6,000 points per night suite upgrade.
 You can also upgrade to Club rooms using points for a small premium.

 Hyatt has ‘cash and points’ awards at half of the usual points price so you may have enough for a reward after all.
 You can also buy Hyatt points.
 Airline transfers are from 5,000 points.

 You can use 2,000 points for a $10 dining or spa credit at a Hyatt hotel – you do not need to be a guest to do this.
+This is surprisingly good value at the higher levels, eg $1,000 of credit for 65,000 Hyatt points.
 Another option is to use 6,000 points for a one-day Avis car hire redemption

 You can merge your Hyatt points with those of your partner but both accounts need to have had a cash stay in the previous 12 months.

 Hyatt is not an American Express Membership Rewards partner.